TAM Airlines Flight 3054: Congonhas

-Aviation safety in Brazil had been under increased scrutiny following the mid-air collision in September 2006 over the Amazon of Gol Transportes Aéreos Flight 1907 and an Embraer Legacy 600 (see Brazil's 2006-2007 aviation crisis).
+Aviation safety in Brazil had been under increased scrutiny following the mid-air collision in September 2006 over the Amazon of Gol Transportes Aéreos Flight 1907, a Boeing 737-800 and an Embraer Legacy 600 (see 2006–2007 Brazilian aviation crisis).

 The 35L runway at Congonhas is 1940 m long.
 Congonhas's counterpart in Rio de Janeiro, the Santos Dumont Airport, has an even shorter runway, at 1323 m.
-Both airports receive the same type of traffic — ranging from small private planes to Boeing 737s and A320s.
+Both airports receive the same type of traffic—ranging from small private planes to Boeing 737s and A320s.
 Many variables affect the landing distance of an aircraft, such as approach speed, weight and the presence of either a tailwind or a headwind.
 For an Airbus A320, a landing speed of 20 kn higher than normal can result in as much as a 25% increase in the runway length needed to stop an aircraft.
 Wet weather can also significantly reduce the braking performance of aircraft, leading to an increase in the minimum runway length requirement.

 The airport is also known to be a dangerous airport in Brazil due to its runways.

-Pilots have called Congonhas airport the "aircraft carrier," because of the runway's short length and because pilots are told to go-around if they overshoot the first 1000 ft of runway.
+Pilots have called Congonhas airport the "aircraft carrier," because of the runway's short length and because pilots are told to go around if they overshoot the first 1000 ft of runway.

 In June 2007, a Brazilian judge briefly banned flights using Fokker 100, Boeing 737-700 and Boeing 737-800 aircraft in and out of the airport.
 The Airbus A320 was not among the aircraft banned, due to its manufacturer-stated braking distance being shorter than those of the banned aircraft.
 Pilots had complained that water had been accumulating on the runway, reducing aircraft braking performance and occasionally causing planes to hydroplane.
 The judge claimed the runway needed to be 388 m longer for these aircraft to operate safely.
 At the time, a spokeswoman from Brazil's National Civil Aviation Agency stated, "The safety conditions of the runway and the airport as a whole are adequate."
 TAM also objected to the decision, with a spokesman stating "If the injunction stands, it will cause total chaos," claiming over 10,000 passengers per day would be inconvenienced.